Review: Final Fantasy Crystal Chronicles: My Life as a King

 In order to send your adventurers out to explore you need to create a behest, you do this by first putting a bulletin board somewhere in your city and then each morning you can add a new behest to that board with one behest per board.
-When you start the game you only get 1 area to post behests but as your city grows you can place more areas for behests.
+When you start the game you only get 1 area to post behests but as your city grows you have more areas for posting.

-Time passes in the game in a matter of minutes so each day from creating the behest to assigning adventurers to waiting for them to return wont take long at all, it’s a form of near instant gratification to see if your orders were carried out fully and by who.
+Time passes in the game in a matter of minutes so each day, from creating the behest to assigning adventurers to waiting for them to return won’t take long at all.
+It’s a form of near instant gratification to see if your orders were carried out fully and by whom.
 When your city gets larger and you have 2 or 3 behests going you may find that you’ll be told to call it a day and go to bed before your adventurers get back from their journeys.
-This is a minor quibble but I would have liked the option to see adventurers through until they made it back.
-Later on in the game you gain the ability to make shrines to pray for to increase everyone’s abilities and this could be very helpful for teams of adventurers who might be fighting a difficult boss, if you have to go to bed before they meet the boss they’re on their own.
+This is a minor quibble but I would have liked the option of seeing adventurers through until they made it back.
+Later on in the game you gain the ability to make shrines to pray to increase everyone’s abilities and this could be very helpful for teams of adventurers who might be fighting a difficult boss, if you have to go to bed before they meet the boss they’re on their own.

 The only thing that seems to drag is that you have to talk to the people in your city to help raise morale, while this sounds like a good idea the need to go around to every single person in the city with a certain balloon over their head gets old quick.
 Thankfully you can just mash the A button until it’s over and move to the next person.